Storm Darragh News: Weather warnings continue as winds near 100mph lead to flight cancellations. - ExBulletin

 It comes after two people were killed when winds gusted up to 96mph, knocking down trees and knocking out power to thousands across Wales and western England.

-Beach piers were ripped apart across the country by wind gusts of up to 96mph recorded overnight at Capel Curig in north Wales.
+Beach piers were torn apart across the country by wind gusts of up to 96mph recorded overnight at Capel Curig in north Wales.

 An additional yellow warning for wind and rain has been issued for most of England and Wales on Sunday.